PostHog/posthog.com/contents/blog/raising-3m-for-os.md

 Once that's done, take a moment to think if anything could have been better for next time.
 If you get rejected, we found investors were very helpful and nice with giving feedback - just bear in mind the reason for rejection may not be the real reason.
 Did they just walk out of a bad meeting with their LPs, or did they get burned by a similar company once before?
 There's an incentive for them not to tell you these things.

 Do not underestimate how much pipeline you need to build.
 There is a lot of legwork.
 My investor spreadsheet ended up with 157 rows.

 That number doesn't reflect that we often had 2 - 5 meetings with the same person.
 I would estimate I did about 200 calls, each lasting about 45 minutes, in \~6 weeks, on top of all the booking meetings in.
 We probably had 30 rejections, usually due to us being "too early", often coming from investors who hadn't invested in open source companies before.
 At first, these felt disheartening, but after a while it became clear some people love what we're working on, and others don't, so we stoped caring!
+We ended up with the possibility of raising $5.5M and got really oversubscribed with investors fighting to get in, but it didn't feel like that would happen at first.

 It was very important that we kept the product getting better and our usage growing during this time.
 I focussed exclusively on the fundraising process, and Tim focussed exclusively on building the product with our kick ass team and helping out the community.
 It would have been much harder if we were solo founders.
-We kept growing during the fundraise process, which helped - some investors during the process of talking to us saw our user number double. ie our user numbers did this:
+Some investors during the process of talking to us saw our user number double. ie our user numbers did this:

 ![user growth](../images/ph-deployments.jpg)

 Eventually, after the first 4 weeks, we started realizing in the data that there was a clear trend for who seemed the most engaged: general investors < investors with many developer tools companies in their portfolio < investors with a significant open source portfolio.
 The close rates of the last category was astronomically higher.

+You will also probably need some users to be references, often repeatedly.
+We had four or five who did this for us and we will forever be grateful / send bottles of wine in the post *afterwards*.

+If you ever speak to a happy user, or you get nice feedback on Twitter, ask them very nicely - most people find talking to VCs a fun opportunity.
+We tried to connect users we felt would be able to explain our software to a less technical audience to make sure these went well.

 If you close an investor, it is a _really_ good idea to make sure you then get introductions to whomever else they'd think your company could be a good fit for.
 We got the *majority* of our investment this way.
 You are not supposed to do this from investors that rejected you though (although that happened without us asking and also led to a lot of investment once or twice, but I would always decline offers to introduce us to others if an investor said no).

-# Raising from a different country
+# Raising in the US when you live in a different country

+PostHog is proud to be remote first.
+We think that's a big advantage for open source companies.
+It means your users and community get to know you properly so it's easier to make friends with actual people who dig your stuff.
+We aren't a faceless corporation in an office somewhere.
+That's why I write posts like this.

-The reason we chose to raise in the US and to correct a US company, even as UK residents, was that we believed it would give us the best swing for the fences.
-We'd be amongst the highest concentration of founders of companies both big and small in order to learn as quickly as possible.
+The reason we chose to raise in the US and to create a US company, even as UK residents, was that we believed it would give us the best swing for the fences.
+Moving to San Francisco for the YC batch meant we'd be amongst the highest concentration of founders of companies both big and small in order to learn as quickly as possible.
+We won't move to San Francisco permanently for family reasons, but we will travel there frequently for this purpose.

 It became clear, the same is true - at least for us - on the VC side.
 Not all, but the majority of UK investors we spoke with, felt the valuation was too high.
 I'd hazard a guess that we'd have \$5M post money valuation in the UK (which would have meant we'd have needed to raise a lot less), whereas we ended up raising at \$15M post.
 We can see why investors can be more risk averse - they can get into more companies if each company has a lower price.
 However, from the company's perspective, more money means you have more resource to hit a homerun, which is what has to happen for the majority of VCs to be successful.
 There is some [interesting albeit old data](https://tomtunguz.com/seed-followon-rates/) on how raising more money increases your chance of success later (although perhaps this is correlation not causation), but only up to a certain point.

 # The paperwork you'll need

 If you're raising money in the US, we'd recommend you have a US parent company.
 You can "flip" your existing company to have a US parent - this cost us $10k, which was a frustrating expense, but a necessary one that was far outweighed in financial terms by raising in a more competitive market.
+If you don't have a company formed for your project already, I'd just set up directly as a US company, and I'd definitely pay a US attorney to do that for you.
+You will have to have some money to do that, and it'll mean you need to get an accountant to do taxes.
+Tim and I saved up before we started and used our own money for this.

-Once the company was incorporated (which we had to do to get YC's \$150k initial investment in), we raised our entire round on [SAFEs](https://www.ycombinator.com/documents/).
+Once the company was incorporated (which we had to do to get YC's \$150k initial investment in regardless so we were extra incentivized), we (/ our lawyer) created an employee options pool then raised our entire round on [SAFEs](https://www.ycombinator.com/documents/).
 SAFEs allow investors to invest without you having to create a priced round which costs usually a minimum of \$25K or so, unless you use the [Series Seed](https://www.seriesseed.com/) paperwork.
 They are quick to sign, with no legal work needed.

 We set a cap with investors.
 We started off with a \$12M post money cap, meaning that the first \$200K or so that we raised guaranteed those investors that if our eventual priced round went over \$12M valuation, they'd get a lower price as a reward for investing early thus getting a higher fraction of the company for the same money.
 After starting with angel investors on this basis, we decided fundraising was going well so we increased the cap to \$15M.
-We were originally going to increase it to \$20M, enabling us to raise more, but we felt given the economic uncertainty as covid hit that we should take the money as fast as possible.
+We were originally going to increase it to \$20M, enabling us to raise more, but we felt given the economic uncertainty as covid hit that we should take the money as fast as possible in case the US went into a recession.

 It's important to note that the downside of SAFEs is that if you have a down round at the next phase of fundraising, you'll get very diluted (if if the price is lower than the cap).

-We're no affiliation other than friends, but in order to model how much of the company you're selling during this process, we used [Pulley](https://pulley.com).
+We've no affiliation other than being friends, but in order to model how much of the company you're selling during this process, we used [Pulley](https://pulley.com).
 You put in all the SAFEs and you can model out a series A to check how much you've sold.
-[Sam Altman's advice](https://blog.ycombinator.com/dilution/) is to try to give up no more than 10-15% in a seed round and 15-25% in your A round.. although "it's far more important not to run out of money than almost anything else".
+[Sam Altman's advice](https://blog.ycombinator.com/dilution/) is to try to give up no more than 10-15% in a seed round and 15-25% in your A round... although "it's far more important not to run out of money than almost anything else".
 We used [Clerky](https://www.clerky.com/) to generate the SAFEs and to send them for electronic signature.

 If you have traction or a great vision, the world is what you make of it in fundraising.
 If you act meek and ask investors to make up the price, you'll land very low.
 Go in high and you'll polarize people - which is what you need... a definite yes or definite no!
 Just be careful if you set the bar too high, you will want to jump over it in the next round.